Aam-Digital/ndb-setup/README.md

 ## Deploying the application
 The interactive script `interactive_setup.sh` walks you through the process of setting up the application.
-Just run it and look for the console output.
+Just run it and look for the console output and questions.

-This setup includes
+The following things can be automatically done

-1. Deploying the application
+1. Deploy the application
 2. (optional) add the permission backend
 3. (optional) connect with a running Keycloak
 4. (optional) migrate users from CouchDB to Keycloak

+To log errors with [Sentry](https://sentry.io/), simply set the variable `SENTRY_DSN` in the `.env` file to you sentry DSN and restart the container (`docker compose down && docker compose up -d`).

 ## Adjusting the scrip
 Some things might need to be adjusted based on how you environment looks.